danielharrell/does_music_move/does_music_move.md

 the nonsense.
 If there really were a space for our hand to move in, then there would be a hand to see, in the space where we see it move.
 But there isn't.
-All we see is this motion being made from place to unmoving place, by something that occupies each such place.
+All we see is the motion being made from place to unmoving place, by something that occupies each such place.
 We see nothing further, to which we might attribute *the motion* between